Availity/sdk-js/packages/api-angular/README.md

 ```

 ## Creating Resources
-The AvApiResource is an extendable class to create new resources with
+The AvApi is an extendable class to create new resources with

 ```javascript
   function factory(AvApiResource) {